 The District is governed by the Board of Supervisors ("the District") which is composed of five members.
 The Supervisors are elected by landowners of the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-All of the Board members are affiliated with Sunbelt Titusville Investments LLC and Antigua Bay Development LLC (the "Developer") as of September 30, 2022.
+One of the Board members is affiliated with Carolina Holdings II, LLC (the "Developer") as of September 30, 2024.